panthernet/GraphX/README.md

 We're aim to support as much platforms as possible and we already made our logic core with algorithms to support wide range of platforms.
 Our library supports following platforms:
-* Windows Desktop (WPF & WinForms on Windows XP SP3 using .NET4.0+)
+* Windows Desktop (.NET Core/WPF/WinForms on Windows 7 using .NET4.5.2+ or .NET Core 3.1)
-* Universal Windows Platform (UWP or UAP) using .NET 4.5
+* Universal Windows Platform (UWP or UAP) using .NET 4.5.2
 * Microsoft Silverlight 5 (WIP, only logic core is available)
 * Windows Phone 8/10 (WIP, only logic core is available)
 * Xamarin (WIP, only logic core is available)